stuffedwombat/stuffedwombat.github.io/blogroll.md

 <h2>STUFFED WOMBAT'S BLOGROLL</h2>
 <i>It's just a single page!
 Good luck finding anything!</i>
 <br><br>

+**30.12.22 - the year of productivity**

+Last friday of the year.
+Time to look back.

+In 20222 I learned how to work.
+Like, really work.
+Not the fitful start and stop, nor the desperate sprinting of previous projects but real, hard, continous work.

+The naked power of routine.
+Get up, work, walk, cook, sleep.
+Meet friends on the weekends.
+Don't get too drunk.
+Don't stay up too late.
+Focus.
+Externally boring,  internally explosive.

+Going over PRODUCER again and again, always cutting, always boiling it down into the thickest possible stew of itself.

+The goal now is to get back there.
+Back into the longterm flow, which, of course, requires a certain amount of headless chicken time to accumulate fresh ideas and theories.

+But I'm getting ahead of myself.

+The year actually started with a certain disrespect toward work and it's processes.
+I'd already thaught a class that was very well received, so surely I'd be able to do it again without preparing too much!

+Wrong.
+The first 6 months of 2022 were a slow trainwreck.
+Unable to get my course back on track completely and equally unable to work on PRODUCER, I instead fled forward into a new project.

+GEBALLER is a pretty nice game, considering how much I fucked up the development cycle.
+We developed amazing tools early on and then, scared and unable to make decisions, I never really used them.
+At least the few people that bought the game seemed to enjoy it.

+We had some updates planned, but the programmer has dissapeared from the face of the earth.
+Felix, for fucks sake, call me.

+With both the course and GEBALLER wrapped up I was able to escape from all of my problems for 2 weeks to spain.
+It was that break, that first vacation in many years, that kept me from folding in on myself after all of these failures.
+Mucho Gracias.

+Then, bed-bound with corona for a week, deliriously dreaming I was a 3D tetris piece.
+Then, a whole summer of extensive physical activity in a desperate attempt to to balance out the long term dmg.
+Swimming is the best.

+This is when the work really started.
+I realised how much there was to do and started cutting.
+One month later I started to summarise my work in blogposts.
+I needed to become more effective to finish the game.
+The weekly reflections helped me to come up with procecesses and identify bottle-necks like never before.
+I worked consistently, but rarely more than 5 hours per day.
+It grew more stressful with autuum.
+The swimming stopped.
+The game got done.

+Then, of course, the inevitable breakdown after release.
+The hat hurts, no matter how old.

+A kind of loose phase of playing a whole bunch of games.
+Preparing the next steps by exploring in 400 directions at once.
+Finding a few really interesting things.
+Getting within reach of recouping the cost of making PRODUCER with to heavy discounts.
+Deciding to return to the road and being surprised with a whole boat-load of opportunities.
+Hoping to be able to get back to work soon.
+To that beautiful place of purpose and progress.

+Cheers,
+josh

 **23.12.22 - the week of starting to leave**

 This last week has been marked by a committed avoidance of working on Producer yet again.
 At least I didn't work on anything else either, so it balances out.